mozilla-services/qdo/docs/design.rst

 -------------------

 qdo uses Mozilla Services metlog libraries to provide logging and metrics gathering.
-No logging or metric data is kept on local physical machines, but all data is sent to dedicated logging and metric services.
+No logging or metric data is kept on local machines, but all data is sent to dedicated logging and metric services.